eckardt/claude-history/README.md

 ## Unix Philosophy

-`claude-history` does one thing well: extract shell commands.
+`cchistory` does one thing well: extract shell commands.
 Use it with standard Unix tools:

 - `grep` for filtering
 - `head`/`tail` for limiting output